speedbunny/MUD/README.md

 # MUD
-Updating Lars LPCMud 3.1.2 + Amylaar Driver to work on MacOS
+Updating Lars LPMud 3.1.2 + Amylaar Driver to work on MacOS